 Simultaneously with the construction of the convent, the building of the church began.
 The project was for a basilica with 3 naves, with ogival vaults and a gabled facade.
 Terracotta was used for the walls, while granite was used for the columns and capitals.

 In 1492, the new Duke of Milan, Ludovico Sforza, also known as il Moro (the Moor), decided to rebuilt the cloister and the apse of the church.
 The apse is traditionally attributed to Donato Bramante, although documentary evidence is lacking.

 Starting with 1539, the complex became the seat of the Court of the Inquisition, run by the Dominican fathers.
-For this, a new wing was added to the convent, demolished only in 1785, at the same time with the suppression of the Court by Maria Teresa of Austria.
+For this, a new wing was added to the convent, demolished only in 1785, at the same time with the suppression of the Court by order of Maria Theresa of Austria.

 At the end of the 19th century, the church was affected by an important restoration carried out under the direction of the architect Luca Beltrami.
 Inside the church, the original 15th-century frescoes were rediscovered.
 Outside, the apse was freed from the buildings that surrounded it, and the bell tower was rebuilt.

 On the night of August 15, 1943, the Anglo-American bombers hit the church and the convent.
 The refectory was razed to the ground, but some walls were saved, including the one that holds the Last Supper.
 The post-war reconstruction was only partial.

 The simple gabled facade of the church is divided into five sectors by six buttresses.
 The width of the facade is almost twice the height.
 The sober decoration consists only of molded terracotta reliefs that frame the lancet and the rose windows, and small arches that embelish the crowning.

 Inside, the church has three wide aisles, separated by stone columns.
 The aisles are covered with cross vaults and flanked by rows of seven side chapels, illuminated by the central rose window and by the two lancet windows.